* Served as legal advisor to the American-Arab Anti-Discrimination Committee

-Nawar Shora was born in Syria in 1977 and was raised in Huntington, West Virginia.
+Nawar Shora was born in Syria on January 8, 1977 and was raised in Huntington, West Virginia.
 He graduated from Marshall University in 1997, and from the West Virginia University College of Law four years later.
 In 1999 he joined the the American-Arab Anti-Discrimination Committee (ADC) as an intern.
 In 2001 he became a legal advisor for ADC, and in 2002 he founded that organization’s Law Enforcement Outreach Program (LEOP) to train U.S. police officers how to deal effectively with members of the Arab-American and Muslim communities in “the wake of the post-9/11 backlash.”

 Toward that end, LEOP produced a series of instructional DVDs specifically for Department of Justice and Department of Homeland Security (DHS) employees.
 As LEOP’s director from 2001-2010, Shora championed ADC’s effort to recast the war on terror as a narrative of ethnic discrimination perpetuated by America’s intransigent bigotry.
 For example, when the FBI in 2003 raided the offices of the International Institute of Islamic Thought and the homes of several individuals with suspected ties to terrorism, Shora said: “I would like to believe that the four homes that were hit today were not raided purely because they were Muslim homes.”